ourconomy/openfairdb/README.md

+### Update: Starting from April 2018, this is no longer the latest branch or repository.
+Please go to [https://github.com/ourconomy/openfxdb](https://github.com/ourconomy/openfxdb) for the current development.

 # Open Fair DB with products/services

 This experimental fork of Open Fair DB can handle products and services (called 'effects' in the code).